In this Article

 How Long is the Program?

-Generally, Master in Finance programs will take two years in addition to your bachelor's degree.
+Generally, a Master's in Finance program will take two years in addition to your bachelor's degree.
 However, some universities offer accelerated programs.
 These programs allow you to earn both a bachelor's degree and a master's degree in finance in five years.
 You'll complete the entire program at the same school and hold both degrees when you graduate.

 Do I Need to Be Certified?